abhinavprakashsingh/Analysis-of-Sorting-and-Disk-Scheduling-/README.md

-Analysis-Based-on-Execution-Time
+#Analysis-Based-on-Execution-Time

+#Objective

-Tool For analysis of algorithm based on their execution time and graphical analysis and deploy and run it using docker
+Analysis of algorithms based on their execution time based on that its graphical analysis was done to provide a user clear view of the optimal algorithm which performed best on each test case and its image deployment on docker hub.